Emerging markets still deserve attention

-Before investing, investors should consider the investment objectives, risks, charges and expenses associated with the Ivy InvestEdSM Plan carefully before investing.
+Before investing, investors should carefully consider the investment objectives, risks, charges and expenses of the Ivy InvestEdSM 529 Plan.
 This and other information is found in the InvestEdSM Portfolios prospectus, and the Ivy Funds prospectus, the Ivy InvestEdSM 529 Plan Program Overview, and the InvestEdSM 529 Plan Account Application.
-Please encourage your clients to read the prospectus carefully before investing.
-An investor should also consider, before investing whether the investor's or designated beneficiary's home state offers any state tax or other benefits that are only available for investments in such state's 529 college savings plan.
+All of these items are available from these links or from a financial advisor.
+Please read the prospectus carefully before investing.

 The Ivy InvestEdSM 529 Plan and shares of InvestEdSM Portfolios are offered by Waddell & Reed, Inc. as part of the Arizona Family College Savings Program Trust Fund, a 529 plan administered by the Arizona Commission for Postsecondary Education (the “Program”).
 Waddell & Reed, Inc. is one of multiple financial Institutions eligible to offer Investments under the Program.
 Accounts a not insured by the State of Arizona, the Trust, the Arizona Commission for Postsecondary Education, or any other governmental entity, Waddell & Reed, Inc., Ivy Distributors, Inc., or any affiliated or related party, and neither the principal deposited nor the Investment return is guaranteed by any of the referenced parties.